Car Accident Frequently Asked Questions

-Getting medical help right away will also help your legal case.
+Getting medical help right away may also help your legal case.
 If you wait three days after the wreck to see a doctor, the insurance company may later argue that you could have been hurt during that three-day span rather than being injured in the car crash itself.
-The sooner you see a doctor - and document the appointment - the better off you are.
+The sooner you see a doctor – and document the appointment – the better off you are.

 While health insurance is a good way to get your medical bills paid right away, it usually isn't the best long-term solution.
 Health insurance companies are usually reluctant to pay for medical expenses resulting from a car accident, as that should be up to the car insurance company.
 Your health insurance carrier may want to be reimbursed for those expenses - and if you can't pay them back, your premiums may increase, depending on your policy.

 Also, remember that health insurance only pays for a portion of your care.
-You'll still be responsible for co-payments and deductibles, whereas a car insurance claim will pay for the full cost of your medical care up to the policy limit.
-Health insurance also won't reimburse you for lost wages, pain and suffering, or other expenses associated with the wreck.
+You’ll still be responsible for co-payments and deductibles, whereas a car insurance claim can often pay for the full cost of your medical care up to the policy limit.
+Health insurance also won’t reimburse you for lost wages, pain and suffering, or other expenses associated with the wreck.

 - Lost wages while recovering from your injuries.

 - Pain and suffering and emotional distress.